mrsimonemms/opensesame/apps/server/README.md

 # Server

-The main application in the Cloud Native Auth stack
+The main application in the Open Sesame stack